Trump back in Washington, repeating election lies | Politics

 - United States

+Former President Donald Trump returned to Washington for the first time since leaving office Tuesday, vigorously repeating his false election claims that sparked the Jan.
+6 insurrection at the nearby Capitol.

 ''It was a catastrophe that election.
-A disgrace to our country,'' Trump said, insisting despite all evidence that he had won in 2020.
-And he continued to tease his plans for the future, telling his cheering crowd, “We may just have to do it again.”
-Federal and state election officials from both parties and Trump's own attorney general have said there is no credible evidence the 2020 election was tainted.
-The former president's allegations of fraud were also roundly rejected by courts, including by judges appointed by Trump.
+A disgrace to our country,'' he said, insisting despite all evidence that he had won in 2020.
+“We may just have to do it again,” he said, repeating as he does in all recent appearances the ever-clearer hints that he will run again in 2024.

-Pence, in an opposite approach from Trump, said, “Some people may choose to focus on the past, but elections are about the future.''
-Addressing the Young America's Foundation, a student conservative group, Pence said.
-“I believe conservatives must focus on the future to win back America.
-We can't afford to take our eyes off the road in front of us because what's at stake is the very survival of our way of life.”
-Trump, too, said America's survival was at stake.
-In a speech billed as focused on public safety, he said the country was in imminent danger from crime.
-Among his proposals, he called for executing drug dealers, sending the homeless to tent cities on the outskirts of towns and expanding his Southwest border wall to keep out the thousands of violent criminals he said resumed pouring in after Joe Biden moved into the White House.

-Trump addressed a summit organized by a group of former White House officials and Cabinet members who have been crafting an agenda for a possible second Trump administration.
+He recent frequent applause and cheers from his audience, a meeting organized by a group of former White House officials and Cabinet members who have been crafting an agenda for a possible second Trump term.
+Trump's appearance in the nation's capital — his first trip back since Jan.
+20, 2021, when President Joe Biden was sworn into office despite Trump's frantic efforts to remain in power — comes as allies have urged him to spend more time talking about his vision for the future and less relitigating the 2020 election as he prepares to announce an expected 2024 White House campaign.
+Trump spoke hours after former Vice President Mike Pence, a potential 2024 rival, outlined his own “Freedom Agenda '' in a speech nearby.

+While the former president remains consumed by the election he falsely claims was stolen from him a year and a half ago, Pence again implored conservatives to stop looking backward and focus on the future as he mulls his own.

 Pence has repeatedly defended his actions that day, even as his decision to stand up to his boss turned large swaths of Trump's loyal base against him.
 Polls show that Trump remains, by far, the top choice of GOP primary voters, with Pence far behind.